Day 1

 Day 10

-In this 10-hour trip we’ll travel along the same route of the famous Train to the Clouds, zigzagging on lonely roads between the blue sky and the high desert plains.
+In this 10-hour trip, we’ll travel along the same route as the famous Train to the Clouds, zigzagging on lonely roads between the blue sky and the high desert plains.
 On our way, we will visit historic ruins and small scattered villages.

 Our first destination is the small town of Campo Quijano, best known as the Gateway to the Puna.
-Later, we will visit the impressive Quebrada del Toro, a natural wonder where human-sized cactus stand in a backdrop of eroded peaks which emerge from the golden sand like giant fingers.
+Later, we will visit the impressive Quebrada del Toro, a natural wonder where human-sized cacti stand in a backdrop of eroded peaks that emerge from the golden sand like giant fingers.
 Here we’ll stop for a refreshing coffee break.

 We’ll keep on traveling to Santa Rosa de Tastil, a pre-Incan city of the XIII century, and right after, to San Antonio de los Cobres, the HQ of the Pachamama (Mother Earth) Celebration.
 The “salty” cherry on top will be the surreal landscape of the Great Salt Flats.
 The natural light and reflections provide perfect opportunities for endless photo fun.
 Test your creativity!
 And be careful of where you put your feet: there are artificial water pools in the area.